-I am an independent Consultant Forensic Anthropologist in Ireland.
+I am an independent Consultant Forensic Anthropologist and Human Remains Specialist in Ireland.
 I trained as a Medical Dissector/Prosector in Anatomy, Pathology and Forensic Medicine in Berlin, Heidelberg and Düsseldorf in Germany and pursued doctoral research studies in Forensic Anthropology and Human Anatomy at University College Dublin in Ireland.

 I hold a Doctorate (PhD) in Forensic Anthropology and Anatomy and a Professional Certificate in Forensic Radiography from UCD.
 I am a Fellow of the Royal Anthropological Institute, a Member of the Chartered Society of Forensic Sciences, a Member (former Council Member) of the British Association for Human Identification, a Founder Member of the British Association for Forensic Anthropology and a Member of the Medico-Legal Society of Ireland.
-I am an Accredited Forensic Anthropologist Level III under the UK Justice System (currently awaiting re-certification) and I am listed on the Forensic Experts Advisers Database of the National Crime Agency (NCA).
+I am an Accredited Forensic Anthropologist Level III under the UK Justice System and I am listed on the Forensic Experts Advisers Database of the National Crime Agency (NCA).

 I have over 20 years of experience in the dissection of the

 structures of the human body and 16 years of experience in the